home-assistant/developers.home-assistant/docs/network_discovery.md

 ### Subscribing to unavailable callbacks

 To get a callback when the bluetooth stack can no longer see a device, call the `bluetooth.async_track_unavailable` API.
+For performance reasons, it may take up to five minutes to get a callback once the device is no longer seen.

 ```python
 from homeassistant.components import bluetooth